St. Jude ICD Lead Recall Lawyers

 ST. JUDE RIATA CLASS ACTION LAWYERS

-As a result of the actions of the manufacturer, individuals who received one of these recalled leads may be entitled to pursue a financial recovery through a St. Jude Riata lawsuit or class action claim.
+As a result of the actions of the manufacturer, financial compensation was pursued for individuals who received one of these recalled leads through a St. Jude Riata lawsuit or class action claim.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.